jsta/nes_connectivity_p/README.md

 Code and data for:

-## Does Lake and Stream Connectivity Influence Phosphorus Retention in Lakes?
+## Does Freshwater Connectivity Influence Phosphorus Retention in Lakes?

 > Journal Target: Limnology and Oceanography